userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 2. Operating System Dependency: Ubuntu 20.04 LTS
 3. Middleware Dependency: ROS Noetic

-<span style="color:red;">**Ensure that the R1 robot has installed the intelligence system version V1.1.0 or higher.
-For access, please email product@galaxea.ai or call 4008780980.**</span>
+<span style="color:blue;"> Please email support@galaxea.ai or add the customer service on Wechat to get the SDK file.</span>

 If you need to deploy the navigation system for the first time, please follow the steps below to install the required dependencies: